An Ireland Road Trip Highlight!

 Let’s start from the beginning.
 Two months ago, I had zero plans for February vacation, but knew we had to get away from the insane Boston snow somehow.
 One day, a friend suggested I try a free app called Skyscanner (click here to play with it!) that calculates the cheapest places in the world to fly to from your home city.

 I had never before visited Ireland, which is crazy given the deep Irish connections that exist in the city of my heart, Boston.
 My students and colleagues with Irish roots gave me excellent advice on what to see when they learned I’d be going to Ireland, but as my jotted notes grew denser, I realized I needed more structured guidance for our itinerary.

-Their staff is speedy on Twitter and other online communications, and with their help, we settled on a road trip loop covering the following route: Shannon Airport, Bunratty, Galway, Clifden, Westport, Cong, Limerick, then back to Shannon Airport a week later.
+Their staff is speedy on Twitter and other online communications, and with their help, we settled on a road trip loop covering the following route: Shannon Airport, Bunratty Castle, Galway, Connemara, Clifden, Westport, Cong, Limerick, then back to Shannon Airport a week later.